 Welcome to the Center for Latin American Studies!
 The Center for Latin American Studies was one of the first of its kind in the United States.
 Its core faculty bring together diverse scholarly interests with a focus on Latin America, and adjunct faculty drawn from the Washington, D.C. area supplement their offerings.
-The center regularly welcomes visiting scholars from both the United States and Latin America and sponsors many projects and programs, including the Mexico Project, which focuses on bilateral issues such as governance and trade between Mexico and the United States; the Political Database of the Americas (in collaboration with the Organization of American States), which presents a comprehensive collection of documentary and statistical information on the hemisphere; and the Brazilian Studies Program, which augments the center's academic offerings on Brazil and hosts events relevant to Brazil and the Portuguese-speaking world.
-The center also sponsors summer programs for teachers and publishes occasional working papers as well as a weekly online newsletter.
+The center regularly welcomes visiting scholars from both the United States and Latin America and foments research in topics relating to Latin America.
+The center also sponsors summer programs and publishes occasional working papers as well as a weekly online newsletter.